 • A Directory of members and friends to facilitate personal contacts and sharing between acoustic neuroma patients.

 planned by members in different areas of NJ

-• A web site for posting notices and sharing experiences, and for
+• A website (www.ananj.org) for providing up-to-date information, notices and sharing experiences,

-linking with other key sources of information for acoustic neuroma patients:
+and for linking with other important sources of information for acoustic neuroma patients and

 This Web Site is owned and operated by ANA/NJ,